How long will it take you to complete your LVN program, from start to ready, for licensure? The answer is dependent on a variety of factors.

 While you might be excited about completing your LVN program early, you don't want to sacrifice the quality of your educational experience (or your scores) just to be done as soon as possible.
 If you are just coming from high school, you may know your limits.
 If you are returning to school after working for a long period of time, you may want to realistically evaluate your current ability to stay focused in class and study outside of it.

 Many schools have specific prerequisites that you must meet before entering or completing your LVN program.
-These can include basic math, science, and English courses.
-If you have not met these prerequisites, you might have to take a semester to complete them before you can begin your LVN program, or you might have to take them in conjunction with your LVN coursework.
+If you have not met these prerequisites, you might have to take a semester to complete them before you can begin your LVN program, or you might have to fulfill them in conjunction with your LVN coursework.

 The average LVN programs last one year, or three semesters.
 Some schools offer fast-track programs, while others let you take courses at your own pace.
 As you are evaluating schools, make note of the ones that offer programs durations that meet your goals.
 And as mentioned earlier, realistically evaluate your own ability to take classes and study to ensure you are prepared for accelerated programs.